Contact us

 Tammy Packie

-As the Gilley’s gift shop manager, Tammy strives to find interesting items to help visitors remember their time at the museum, on Mount Desert Island, and in Maine.
+As the Gilley’s store manager, Tammy strives to find interesting items to help visitors remember their time at the museum, on Mount Desert Island, and in Maine.
 She enjoys interacting with visitors to the museum and sharing her knowledge of Wendell Gilley’s story, the museum’s collection, and information about our island communities, including birding locations and other great places to visit.

 tammy@wendellgilleymuseum.org